jumper149/blugon/README.md

       blugon --once --backend="tty" && clear
       (blugon --backend="tty")&
     fi

+For further help you can use the `-h` flag or the more intensive man-page:

+    man blugon

 ### Options:
 - `-o` or `--once` to apply gamma values of the current time